 The lighting audit is measuring the performance of lights compared to how they should be performing.
 Once this is determined you’ll be replacing or retrofitting all the existing lighting systems to provide acceptable light to all areas of the home, in an efficient and cost effective way.

-How to Conduct the Lighting Audit
+How to Conduct a Lighting Audit

 For interior lighting you’ll need a floor plan of the inside of the home and a landscaped plan to check out the exterior of the home.
 Go even further by using tools like tape measures, electrical power meters, and a light meter capable of measuring lumens, candlepower, and color temperature with a color chart and audit sheets.

 - Know hours of operation for all lights

 - Record the exact location of every light on the floor plan

 - Make a worksheet and mark down every lighting fixture with relevant details: location, wattage, type, model number of bulb

 When performing the audit, always have a checklist so you can keep track of the information that you’ve gathered throughout the home:

 - Start by counting how many lightbulbs you have in the home, find out how much energy they use to light the home every day, and calculate the cost.